dongyx/chtrie/README.md

 	If the child didn't exist and `creat` is non-zero, a new node will be created.

-	`from` must be a valid node index, and `sym` must be a non-negative integer less than the alphabet size, or the behavior is undefined.

-	Upon success, return the index of the child which is a non-negative integer less than the maximum number of nodes specified by the `chtrie_alloc()` call.
+	Upon the child is found or created, return the index of the child.
 	Otherwise, return -1.
 	If `creat` is non-zero and this routine fails, `errno` will be set.

 - `void chtrie_del(chtrie *tr, int from, int sym)`